Leo clubs: Alpha and Omega Leo Clubs

 There are two tracks of the Leo Club Program.
 Alpha Leo clubs are those that consist of members between 12 and 18 years of age.
 Omega Leo clubs are those that consist of members between 18 and 30 years of age.

 The Leo Club Program's maximum age of membership is 30 years of age, though it is at the discretion of the Lion's district to enforce younger upper-age limits for Omega clubs.
 There are no major differences in the operations or logistics of Alpha and Omega Leo Clubs.

+Leos in the 21st Century

+Leos now number 191 788 members, in over 150 Countries across the world.
+They also have representation at all Constitutional Area levels with a body called, the Leo Advisory Panel which is a mirror of the International Board of Directors.
+This has at least 4 representatives from each CA working towards coordinating Leo Club activities in their jurisdictions.